Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 - [As Sub-Project and/or Git Submodule](#Subproject)
 - [As Framework](#Framework)

-DTCoreText is designed to be included as static library from a subproject, it embeds several classes from the DTFoundation project.
+DTCoreText is designed to be included as static library from a subproject, it embeds several classes from the **DTFoundation** project.
 If you want to use DTFoundation as well in your project you need to use the "Static Library (no DTFoundation)" target to avoid duplicate symbols.

+GitHub offers tar balls for the individual tagged versions but you shouldn't try to set these up with your project because those are missing the external references.
+Doing a recursive clone insures that you get all the files from all involved GitHub repositories.

 Requirements
 ------------